 DA: Durst a danger to witnesses despite being frail, in jail

-Real estate heir Robert Durst, center, is brought into a courtroom in the wheelchair for a hearing Wednesday, Dec.
+At left is his attorney David Chesnoff. .
+Real estate heir Robert Durst sits in a courtroom during a hearing Wednesday, Dec.
 21, 2016, in Los Angeles.
-At left is his attorney David Chesnoff.

 Comments